Dollar steadies after slide as greenback funding stays tight

 By Tom Westbrook

-SINGAPORE, March 25 (Reuters) - The dollar halted its decline and gains in riskier currencies petered out on Wednesday as fresh rises in coronavirus cases kept markets on edge and the greenback funding market tight.
+SINGAPORE, March 25 (Reuters) - The dollar slowed its decline and gains in riskier currencies petered out on Wednesday, as rising coronavirus cases kept markets on edge and parts of the greenback funding market tight.

-Foreign exchange markets were in consolidation as the prospect of a huge U.S. stimulus package bolstered Asian stock markets although gains in riskier currencies were tempered.

-The safe-haven dollar, which had pulled back from recent peaks, was now steady against the euro EUR= at $1.0789, and fell only marginally against the yen JPY= to 111.11 yen per dollar.

-Currencies that fell the hardest last week hung on to overnight gains.
-The pound GBP=D3 was steady at $1.1759, the Australian dollar AUD=D3 was 0.2% weaker at $0.5941 after running as far as $0.5990 in early trade.

-The U.S Federal Reserve's offer of unlimited bond-buying, on top of opening discount dollar funding lines to central banks around the globe, has supported risk sentiment for the past day along with hopes for a huge U.S. fiscal stimulus package.

-The Dow Jones posted its biggest one-day gain since 1933 overnight and Asian markets kept the rally going on Wednesday.
+Asian trade was bumpy, but currency moves were considerably more cautious than the big gains logged in stocks on hopes of a huge U.S. stimulus package.
 MKTS/GLOB

+The safe-haven dollar, which had pulled back sharply from recent peaks, slipped 0.3% against the euro EUR= to $1.0814, and eased against the yen JPY= to 110.97 yen per dollar.

+Currencies hit the hardest in last week's flight to the U.S. currency held on to big overnight gains, with the biggest losers firming a tad further.

+The U.S Federal Reserve's offer of unlimited bond-buying, on top of opening discount dollar funding lines to large central banks has supported risk sentiment for the past day and made headway in reducing stress in the financial system.

+Together with an enormous U.S. stimulus package in the offing, it helped the Dow Jones to its biggest one-day gain since 1933 overnight.

-But nerves and still-elevated demand for greenbacks in cash capped further gains in currencies like the Aussie, euro and pound.
+But nerves and still-elevated demand for dollars in cash capped further gains in currencies like the Aussie, euro and pound.

 "It's a nice rebound and we can probably run with it through the Asian session, but whether this mood can hold 24 hours from now, I'm not convinced," said Westpac FX analyst Sean Callow.